githubtraining/exercise-publish-package/README.md

 # Welcome to the exercise-publish-package exercise!

-This exercise checks FILL THIS IN.
+This exercise checks your ability to publish packages to GitHub Packages.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise